 - identify the method the sender is using.

-HR Best Practices: Native electronic documents may be admitted by a court as long as they can be proven to be authentic, integral, reliable and relevant.
-However, considering the nature of the electronic documents in scope, a company should take appropriate measures to ensure that proper procedures for generating, processing, storing and transferring the electronic documents have been followed.
+HR Best Practices: Native electronic documents may be admitted by a court as long as they meet the requirements above.
+Companies should take appropriate measures to ensure that proper procedures for generating, processing, storing and transferring the electronic documents have been followed.